Differential Complexes: Theory, Discretization, and Applications

 Ralf Hiptmair (ETH Zurich)

-Kaibo Hu (U Oxford)
+Kaibo Hu (U of Oxford)

-Joachim Schöberl (TU Vienna)
+Joachim Schöberl (TU Wien)